 As at 31 March

-(in HK\$ million) 2015 2014
+(in HK\$ million) 2016 2015

-Net current assets 359.7 398.7
+Net current assets 361.0 359.7

-Term deposits, pledged deposits and cash and cash equivalents 362.9 371.0
+Term deposits, pledged deposits and cash and cash equivalents 369.3 362.9

-Bank borrowings 120.2 111.4
+Bank borrowings 30.3 120.2

-Owners' funds 818.4 802.7
+Owners' funds 837.0 818.4

-Gearing ratio 9.7% 9.3%
+Gearing ratio 2.5% 9.7%

-Current ratio 2.24 times 2.52 times
+Current ratio 2.26 times 2.24 times

-The Group's net current assets as at 31 March 2015 decreased by HK\$39.0 million from HK\$398.7 million to HK\$359.7 million.
-The decrease was mainly attributable to the purchase of several office premises intended for self-use purposes with a total consideration of approximately HK\$69.8 million which was offset by the positive operating results of the Group for the year ended 31 March 2015.
-The Group recorded net cash generated from operating activities of HK\$117.4 million.
+The Group's net current assets as at 31 March 2016 was HK\$361.0 million, similar to HK\$359.7 million as at 31 March 2015.
+Contribution from the positive operating results of the Group was offset by repayment of bank loans and distribution of dividends during the year.
+The Group recorded net cash generated from operating activities of HK\$154.2 million for the year under review.

-Net cash used in investing activities was HK\$131.8 million.
-During the year, the Group had purchased office premises and other property, plant and equipment amounting to HK\$111.8 million.
+Net cash used in investing activities was HK\$39.5 million.
+During the year, the Group had purchased property, plant and equipment amounting to HK\$22.5 million.

-The Group had distributed the final dividend declared for the financial year ended 31 March 2014 and interim dividend for the six months period ended 30 September 2014 amounting to an aggregate total of HK\$30.2 million.
-During the financial year, the Group had drawn down bank loans of HK\$40.4 million with five years repayment term, and had repaid HK\$31.5 million during the same period.
-The loans were secured on the Group's certain properties, plant and equipment with net book value of approximately HK\$194.1 million as at 31 March 2015.
-Net cash used in financing activities for the year therefore amounted to HK\$21.6 million.
+The Group had distributed the final dividend declared for the financial year ended 31 March 2015 and interim dividend for the six months period ended 30 September 2015 amounting to an aggregate total of HK\$34.5 million.
+During the year, the Group had repaid HK\$89.9 million bank loan.
+The outstanding loans were secured on the Group's certain investment properties with a total net book value of approximately HK\$59.9 million as at 31 March 2016.
+Net cash used in financing activities for the year therefore amounted to HK\$124.7 million.

-Gearing ratio of the Group, being total interest bearing liabilities divided by total assets, was 9.7% as at 31 March 2015.
-The Group did not have any undrawn borrowing facilities as at 31 March 2015.
+Gearing ratio of the Group, being total interest bearing liabilities divided by total assets, was 2.5% as at 31 March 2016, a relatively low level.

-As at 31 March 2015, the Group had a cash balance of HK\$362.9 million as compared to HK\$371.0 million as at 31 March 2014.
+As at 31 March 2016, the Group had a cash balance of HK\$369.3 million as compared to HK\$362.9 million as at 31 March 2015.
 Majority of the cash was placed under short-term deposits with banks in Hong Kong and was held in Hong Kong dollars or in Renminbi.
-Exchange fluctuations, whether appreciation or devaluation, of Renminbi for the financial year under review was small, and any exchange loss on Renminbi could be offset by the higher deposit interest rate received.
-The Group therefore had no significant exposure to foreign exchange fluctuations.
+Exchange rate risk of Renminbi could be partly offset by the higher deposit interest rate received.
+The Group's exposure to foreign exchange fluctuations was considered controllable.